 "We can discuss the issue of the black-eyed children later, but for now let us continue.
 What happened next?
-What did you do afterwards?"
+What did you do afterward?"

 "I remember only following the children, into the hurst, as a balmy breeze had become windy.
 The strange lady of the mansion began to follow me.
-When I confronted her it was not her standing but instead, a farmer.
+When I had confronted her it was not her standing, instead, a farmer.
 She was a bloody witch!
 I tell you my lord that these parts are full of many tales of witches and demons, to conjure together."

 "She was in her forties or so, and of medium stature.
 She was light-skinned also.
 This is all vaguely what I recall my lord," he replied.

 This inextricable and heteroclite mystery and tale of witchcraft were starting to intrigue me and to alert my incipient percipience, with this uncouth tralation.
 I had finished with my questions, and told Mr. Taggart that I would soon return.
 I gave him my word that I would thoroughly investigate his claim and account.
 He was thankful for my visit and resolution.
 However, he was also very mindful of the dire consequences and limited recourses that were available.

 The fact that he was in a bacchanalian state was not overtly propitious, but it was not tantamount to an admission of guilt.
 Indeed, he could have been inveigling me from the start, and this was all perhaps a ruse.
 If I could foresee the outcome, my sight would be endued with a far greater sharpness and additament then.